Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Florida’s Medicaid for Aged and Disabled (MEDS-AD) provides healthcare coverage and long-term care services and supports to financially limited Florida residents who are aged (65 and older) or disabled and live in the community.
 MEDS-AD can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
 MEDS-AD is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive the benefits without any wait.

-1. MEDS-AD Long Term Care Benefits
+1. MEDS-AD Long-Term Care Benefits

 Eligible Florida seniors who show a medical need for long-term care goods and services can receive those goods and services through MEDS-AD.
 These benefits can include in-home personal care, adult day care, meal delivery, home modifications and Personal Emergency Response Systems (PERS).
 MEDS-AD recipients qualify for these benefits one at a time.
 This is different from Nursing Home Medicaid, which makes all of its benefits immediately available for anyone who qualifies.
 Instead, Florida seniors will be evaluated by the state to determine what kind of long-term care benefits they need and will receive.